OSE class A.201: Livery

 The livery of the locomotives consists of orange-red horizontal strips on a green color covering the largest surface of the vehicles.
-In the head-ons the strips join together, forming a triangle.
+In the head-ons the strips join, forming a triangle.
 This coloring was their original coloring before joining OSE.
 Now all A.201 diesel engines in Greece are painted orange with white stripes, although from the late 1990s onwards they returned to their old coloring.